voxoco/nqlite/README.md

 - NATS JetStream with at-least once delivery is a great fit for SQL replication and persistence
-- NATS KV and Object Store is a great fit for snapshotting/restore
+- Object Store is a great fit for snapshotting/restore
 - Who doesn't already use NATS for pub/sub?
 - The need for a dead simple edge relational database closer to the application
 - **Database nodes don't need to be aware of each other**